For to us a child is born,

 on the throne of David and over his kingdom,

 The zeal of the Lord of hosts will do this.

 Isaiah’s beautiful prophecy foretold a promise 700 years in the making.
-Though the world was dark, the light was coming.
+Though the world was dark and hope was fleeting, joy was coming.
 Though life was hard and toilsome, rest was coming.
 Though sin had enslaved, a rescuer was coming.
 A child, like no other, would be born.
 A Wonderful Counselor, Mighty God, Everlasting Father, and Prince of Peace was coming.
 A Savior was on His way.
 This is the promise of Advent.